 - Update any internal links which point to HTTP URL(S) (hopefully, you’re using contextual URL(S) so this won’t be an issue).

-- Update all social media profiles with the HTTPS URL(S).
+- Make sure all social media profiles are updated with the HTTPS URL(S).

 - Update any queued / recycled social media posts with the HTTPS URL(S).

 - Update any external links you have control of from other sites.

 - Make sure any of your internal users update any bookmarks they might use to share on social media.

 Most of the last section is low-priority and best practice, but not absolutely essential.
 The redirect would sweep most of the traffic up.
 It is worth doing these things properly and thoroughly if you can though.